 Because of the large (and possibly unprecedented) number of expensive retirements combined with continuing medical inflation, I expect the city’s required contributions and the unfunded liability to continue to grow rapidly.
 The latest numbers available, for fiscal 2016, show the unfunded liability had crept back up to $23.9 million already – and that’s a figure from 1-1/2 years ago.

-It’s the pension liabilities that have captured attention for the past several years, but the other post-employment benefit, the OPEB, needs some of that spotlight, too.
+It’s the pension liabilities that have captured attention for the past several years, but the other post-employment benefit, the OPEB, deserves some of that spotlight, too.